|

 up to 9-fold differences were found between the arithmetic and

-Of the five genes studied, only Ins1 and Ins2 expression levels correlated at the level of the
+geometric means.
+Of the five genes studied, only Ins1 and Ins2 expression

 individual cell.
 Levels of ActB, the -actin gene, correlated with